sql-machine-learning/elasticdl/docs/designs/keras_callback.md

 There will be multiple definition APIs for users to define different behaviors of model and the interfaces of APIs may be different.
 It is more convenient for users to define those behaviors using `tf.keras.callbacks.Callback`.

 Some use cases we observed that we want to support are:
-* Callbacks used in testing that checks retry times and model parameter updates,
-* Callback similar to `PredictionOutputsProcessor` that is executed after prediction outputs are made.
+* Case 1: Callback similar to `PredictionOutputsProcessor` that is executed after prediction outputs are made.
-* Callback to write additional summaries to TensorBoard after each evaluation job completes.
-* Callback to modulate learning rate as we are currently doing in `LearningRateScheduler`.
+* Case 2: Callback to modulate learning rate as we are currently doing in `LearningRateScheduler`.
-* Callback for logic to be executed before training starts such as starting embedding service.
+* Case 3: Callback to checkpoint model weights during training.
+* Case 4: Callback to write additional summaries to TensorBoard after each evaluation job completes.
-* Callback to perform early stopping when certain conditions are met.
+* Case 5: Callback to perform early stopping when certain conditions are met.
+For example, the metrics are met after an evaluation job.
-* Callback to upload model to remote storage after completing training.
+* Case 6: Callback to upload model to remote storage after completing training.

 To implement callbacks, we need to solve the following problems: